SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 If the work will be published to multiple media, the shortest matching line width for all media should be used throughout.

-Note that Xcode sample code projects should *not* use manual line-wrapping.
+Xcode sample code projects do not have to be wrapped to a fixed line width.
-However, specific line-wrapping rules may still be applied in sample code projects if they aid code readability in individual cases.
+However, line-wrapping should still be applied where it aids code readability, or avoids the code becoming too dense.

 *Rationale:
 Xcode windows do not have a fixed width.
 Even on a single machine,
 the available horizontal space varies when navigators and utilities are shown or hidden.
 The four-space indentation rule defined below matches Xcode's automatic line-wrapping behavior.
-Relying on Xcode's automatic wrapping therefore gives contextually-appropriate wrapping, regardless of the current window size.*
+Relying on Xcode's automatic wrapping can therefore give contextually-appropriate wrapping, based on the current window size.*

 Where content has to wrap,
 the wrapped lines should move the current indent level four spaces to the right for the second and subsequent wrapped lines.